SheaButta/bikesharing/README.md

 #### Deliverable 2: Create Visualizations for the Trip Analysis (Client)

-This client deliverable required me to produce five (5) visualizations which will tells a small story about different data points related to the Citibike data.
+This client deliverable required me to produce seven (7) visualizations which will tells a small story about different data points related to the Citibike data.

 _**Visualization (Viz) 1 - Check Times for Users**_

     This Viz displays a line graph of the number of bikes checked out by the duration for all users.
-This graph is filtered by the hour.
+    * Filtered by the hour.

     ![](https://github.com/SheaButta/plotly_deployment/blob/main/static/images/BarChart.PNG)